Breast Surgery Revision

 About the Procedure

-The procedure for breast implant removal or replacement is hort, generally lasting 30 minutes.
+The procedure for breast implant removal or replacement is short, generally lasting 30 minutes.
 If a patient is undergoing a removal without a replacement implant, Dr. Solomon will likely use the same incision that was used for the original breast augmentation surgery.
 If the implant is filled with a saline solution, he may deflate the implant before removal.
 The saline solution will be naturally absorbed by the body over time and is not dangerous.

-Breast revision surgery to correct a capsular contracture consists of removing the scar tissue that has formed in the implant pocket as well as the implant.
+Breast surgery revision to correct a capsular contracture consists of removing the scar tissue that has formed in the implant pocket as well as the implant.
 If another implant will be inserted during the breast revision surgery, the procedure will include the use of acellular dermal matrices or ADMs which are highly successful in helping the body accept the implants and keep them in place.